-The Assistant Chief Officer- Resources was the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 22 - Gwent Independent Film Trust (GIFT) for additional information.
+The Assistant Chief Officer- Resources was the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 20 - Gwent Independent Film Trust (GIFT) for additional information.
 In addition, the Assistant Chief Officer- Resources has a long-term friendship with the Commercial Manager of BAM Construction Ltd (BAM).
 Police and Crime Commissioner for Gwent have contractual relationships with BAM in relation to the construction of a new HQ building.
-During the 2023/24 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £9,324 (2022/23: £123,097) and no creditor in 2023/24 (2022/23 £0).
+During the 2024/25 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £357,278 (2023/24: £9,324).
+There was no creditor balance in 2024/25 (2023/24 £0).
 No income was received.